 Tips for making nice-cream

-- Add about an inch of plant milk to your blender before anything else to prevent you other ingredients sticking on the bottom.
+- Add about an inch of plant milk to your blender before anything else.
+This is to prevent you other ingredients sticking on the bottom.

 - Pre slice/chop your bananas and any larger fruits before you freeze them.
-Smaller fruits like berries are usually ok to be added as they are.
+Smaller fruits like berries are usually okay to be added as they are.

 - The riper the fruit, the better.
 Very ripe, frozen banana is the best for an nice-cream bowl because it will give it a lovely gooey texture.

-- Add minimal fluids to begin with (apart from your inch of milk at the bottom to start), and add more very slowly as you go.
+- Add minimal fluids to begin with (apart from your inch of milk at the bottom to start), then add more very slowly as you go.
 You want to keep blending for a few seconds, then shaking or banging your blender cup on a tea towel to knock your fluids down to the bottom so you can get a good spin going.
 This may take a bit of practice and patience.
-Don’t burn out your blender motor by keeping it going when you don’t have a spin going.
-The art is to be able to get your ingredients spinning for 10 seconds straight with minimal fluids to keep your texture.
+Don’t burn out your blender motor by keeping it on when you don’t have a spin going.
+You will be able to hear and see the difference.
+The art is to be able to get your ingredients spinning for 25 seconds straight with minimal fluids to keep your texture.
 It just takes a bit of practice.

-- If you don’t like bananas in your nice-cream, then you can sub with coconut cream, plant based yogurt, or even just plant milk (though it won’t be as creamy with just milk; more of a sorbet).
+- If you don’t like bananas in your nice-cream then you can sub with coconut cream, plant based yogurt, or even just plant milk (though it won’t be as creamy with just milk, but more of a sorbet).

-- Sometimes you may need to add a drizzle of sweetener depending on the ripeness and sweetness of your fruits.
-I like to use maple syrup for this job as it’s very sweet so you only need a little, but you can use any sweetener you like.
+- Sometimes you may need to add a drizzle of sweetener, depending on the ripeness and sweetness of your fruits.
+I like to use maple syrup for this job as it’s very sweet, so you only need a little.
+But, feel free to use any sweetener you like.

-- You may wish to add superfood powders to your nice-cream bowl, such as spirulina (though this will make it go green), superfruit berry powders, or maca, lacuma, camu camu, mushroom, and baobab powders are all good too to add an even bigger nutritional hit.
+- You may wish to add superfood powders to your nice-cream bowl.
+These can include spirulina (though this will make it go green), superfruit berry powders, or maca, lacuma, camu camu, mushroom, acai and baobab powders are all good too to add an even bigger nutritional hit.